 Women feel very tired during pregnancy, especially during their first trimester, and require more sleep than before.
-The early pregnancy symptoms like nausea, heartburn, midnight toilet trips, indigestion, and even restless leg syndrome (RLS) may affect the sleep patterns.
+The early pregnancy symptoms like drowsiness, anxiety, nausea, heartburn, midnight toilet trips, indigestion, and even restless leg syndrome (RLS) may affect the sleep patterns.
 However, a few lifestyle tweaks can improve your first-trimester sleep to make you sleep like a baby.

 Momjunction helps you understand various sleep problems, the importance of sleeping positions, and ways that can reclaim sound slumber during the first trimester.